phlash/doom-tidal/README.md

    gets us integration with the application manager and deployability via the [hatchery](https://2022.badge.emfcamp.org/) so everyone can play...
  * Sound you say?
 The badge does have Bluetooth(LE), so it should be possible to hook up some AirPods, maybe when the graphics are working?
+It may even be possible to hack up some PWM audio from a GPIO pin..

+^  I've made about 4000LoC changes, to remove declared data and static variables since micropython's `.mpy` format doesn't support either.
+This turned out to be a huge waste of effort, as I now build a separate application binary that _does_ support such things, and load it myself.
+At some point I'll back out the enourmous pile of changes, and leave just the bug fixes and the scaler to 240x150 that I added.
+Maybe.

 ## Tooling